saintaubins/JobSearch/project-worksheet.md

 #### PostMVP EXAMPLE

 - Add localStorage or firebase for storage

-## React Component Hierarchy

-Define the the React components and the architectural design of your app.

 ## Components
 ##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.